drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/26 22:58_ POSSE: The Publish Own Site, Syndicate Everywhere initialism is a real word meaning a group of citizens deputized by law enforcement to follow and arrest outlaws.
+But it is also a string of letters part of the verb 'POSSEss'.
+The verb is rich in productions:
+1. a (wo)man possessed by (ambition,an idea,demons).
+1/? 

 _12/26 22:42_ I haven't seen reports of him having good feelings about people, but I think that he must be capable of this to have retained the services of his children.
 I think the reason he pardoned the January 6 rioters was gratitude, not to poke his opponents in the eye, believing, My enemy's enemy is my friend.
 Because the political consequences could only be a negative.
 3/3